fblumus/csshelper/README.md

 # vol2help
 In order to use the Dump proc / VirusTotal function, you need an API key.
 The instructions for this can be found here: https://support.virustotal.com/hc/en-us/articles/115002088769-Please-give-me-an-API-key.
 Subsequently, the variable API_KEY="Your_API_KEY" can be adjusted.

+## Instructions
+The script must be executable and ideally located in the same directory as the RAM image.
+To call the script, use ./vol2help.sh